Evri international FAQs

 If you’ve received a parcel through us but aren’t expecting any deliveries, please contact the sender.
 You will find the sender’s details on the packaging or inside the parcel itself.

 Whether you’re sending to the EU or further afield, when you buy a parcel delivery, a commercial invoice or CN 22/23 is required for any parcels travelling internationally as part of the customs declaration process.
-When you buy a parcel online, Evri will create these on your behalf.
+When you buy a parcel online, Evri will create it on your behalf.
 We use the information you provide during the booking process, making it even easier for you.

 Be careful to fill in all the information correctly to make sure your parcel arrives at its destination as quickly as possible.
 If the information you provide is incorrect, it could result in your parcel being held at customs, with delays and charges outside of our control.